VowpalWabbit/coba/README.md

 ### What is it?

- Coba is a powerful benchmarking framework built specifically for contextual bandit (CB) research.
+ Coba is a powerful research framework built specifically for contextual bandit (CB) methods.

-### How do you benchmark?
+### How do you research?

-Think for a second about the last time you benchmarked an algorithm or dataset and ask yourself
+Think for a second about the last time you considered evaluating CB methods for a research project

- 1. Was it easy to add new data sets?
+ 1. Was it easy to incorporate your own data sets during CB analysis?
- 2. Was it easy to add new algorithms?
+ 2. Was it easy to incorporate the wide array of available CB algorithms?
- 3. Was it easy to create, run and share benchmarks?
+ 3. Was it easy to create, run and share the results of CB experiments?

 ### The Coba Way